CivicActions uses shared Google calendars for CivicActions standing meetings, birthdays, and "out of office" time.

 - Reply to meeting invitations (yes, no, maybe)

-- Complete the Event Details section when creating an event
+- Complete the Event Details section and add an agenda when creating an event

-- If your event is related to a ticket, then include the ticket reference in the event title (i.e. a Jira RD-19 ticket event could be "Prototype Meeting RD-19")
+- If your event is related to a ticket, then include the ticket reference in the event title (e.g. a Jira RD-19 ticket event could be "Prototype Meeting RD-19")